Ed Edelen

-Edward "Doc" Joseph Edelen Jr. (March 16, 1912 – February 1, 1982) was an American professional baseball player who played in two games for the Washington Senators during the 1932 season.
+Edward Joseph "Doc" Edelen Jr. (March 16, 1912 – February 1, 1982) was an American professional baseball player who played in two games for the Washington Senators during the 1932 season.
 He pitched a total of one inning over the two games giving up three runs.
 Edelen worked as a general practice doctor from 1938 to 1982.
 He was born in Bryantown, Maryland, and died in La Plata, Maryland, at the age of 69.